AlexMackey1/MusicVisuals/README.md

 # What we are most proud of in the assignment
 We are most proud of using everything we learned this year to create a music visualization that uses OOP principles, primarily encapsulation and inheritance.
 We are proud of how the visual turned out and the way that the visualization came together.
-We like how the visuals start of pretty tame and calm just like the song does.
-This
+We like how the visuals start of quite tame and calm just like the song does.
+Then when the tempo and beat get more dramatic so do the visuals which is only fitting for a song like "Bohemian Rhapsody".

 # Markdown Tutorial